 Patient & family education

-Intensive physical rehabilitation and pain neuroscience education, typically referred to as “Back School” or “Back Boot Camp” can improve the quality of life in patients who suffer from chronic LBP and prevent recurrent injuries.33 Patient education appears to reduce the negative consequences of fear-avoidance behavior that occurs when attempting active exercise-based rehabilitation and thus promotes treatment compliance.
+Intensive physical rehabilitation and pain neuroscience education, typically referred to as “Back School” or “Back Boot Camp” can improve the quality of life in patients who suffer from chronic LBP and prevent recurrent injuries.40 Patient education appears to reduce the negative consequences of fear-avoidance behavior that occurs when attempting active exercise-based rehabilitation and thus promotes treatment compliance.
 Patient and family education should be focused on risk factor modification, the importance and safety of physical activity in recovery, and institution of a feasible home exercise program after discharge.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 Facet arthropathy is often asymptomatic; medicalization of normal degenerative changes should be avoided.
 Symptomatic facet arthropathy is best confirmed via MBBs after an initial trial of conservative treatment fails to yield desired improvements.
-If the patient has failed conservative treatment and injection is the next step, the site of pain can be palpated and confirmed under fluoroscope before diagnostic MBB.
+If the patient has failed conservative treatment and injection is the next step, the site of pain can be palpated and confirmed under the fluoroscope before performing a diagnostic MBB.
 By attempting to confirm the level of pain prior to the injection, the accuracy and potential efficacy of the procedure may improve.
 Routine imaging is not required, although it may help exclude alternative dangerous etiologies or findings.
 Radiofrequency ablation remains the current standard for management of chronic facetogenic pain but cut offs for candidate selection and aspects of the procedural techniques remain controversial.

 - Gellhorn AC, Katz JN, Suri P. Osteoarthritis of the spine: the facet joints.
 Nat Rev Rheumatol.
 2013;9(4):216-224. doi:10.1038/nrrheum.2012.199.